Leeward Reef in the Turks and Caicos

 Guidelines and Safety

-One of the greatest considerations when on the water in the Turk and Caicos, be it snorkeling, kayaking, paddleboarding, or any other water sport, is to be aware of your own limitations and the water conditions.
+One of the greatest considerations when on the water in the Turks and Caicos, be it snorkeling, kayaking, paddleboarding, or any other water sport, is to be aware of your own limitations and the water conditions.
 Don’t go too far from the boat or shore, and be aware of which way the wind and currents are traveling.
 Wind and currents may make your return swim more difficult.

 Be aware of the swell and waves, and watch the surf prior to getting in the ocean.
 Many barrier reef snorkeling sites, including Leeward Reef, have shallow sections where waves break.
-Avoid these areas, as waves will push you into sharp fire coral.
+Avoid these areas, as waves will push you into sharp coral.

 Don’t touch any marine life, which includes corals and sea fans, and don’t feed any wildlife.

 Please don’t take any seashells, coral, or marine life.
-It’s illegal to harvest any conch, lobster, or fish, other than lionfish in a national park or nature reserve in the Turks and Caicos.
+It’s illegal to harvest any conch, lobster, or fish other than lionfish in a national park or nature reserve in the Turks and Caicos.

 Tour vessels should be able to provide snorkeling vests and floats when required.